 Double exposures and other methods of combining photographs as a way to capture shifting moments in an image of stillness somehow striked me as an option to make current re-experiences of the present visible that are maybe shared by others in similar or varying forms.

-Elisa assembled the photo montages in her shared flat in Berlin-Wilmersdorf.
+Elisa assembled the photo montages in her shared flat in Berlin-Wilmersdorf in April 2020.